jenniferkuo1995/cs74_assign1/README.md

 X = np.delete(myData, -1, axis = 1) # select all features
 y = myData[:, -1] == 1 #create binary DV
 ```
+For each model, I used K-fold cross validation and obtained the following evaluative measures: precision, recall, F1 score, and AUROC curve.

-Then, I tested each model using K-fold cross validation.
-I specifically used stratified K-folds, which preserves the proportions of each class.
+For cross validation, I specifically used stratified K-folds, which preserves the proportions of each class.
+The data was partitioned into 5 folds.
 ```
 from sklearn.model_selection import StratifiedKFold skf = StratifiedKFold(n_splits = 5, random_state = 42)
 ```

-For each model, I got the following evaluative measures: precision, recall, F1 score, and AUROC curve.
+To obtain evaluative measures, I looped through the five subsamples.
+Of the 5 subsamples, a single subsample is retained as the validation data for testing the model, and the evaluative measures I listed above (precision, recall, etc) were obtained.
+Then, the AUROC was plotted.
+In the code below, I used these steps to evaluate Bernoulli Naive Bayes.
+Similar steps were performed to evaluate Gaussian and Multinomial Naive Bayes.

 ```
 # accuracy measures: Precision, recall
     precision = []